ikwyl6/git-diff-forks/README.md

+#### NOTE: This repository has been archived and now moved to: https://codeberg.org/ikwyl6/git-diff-forks

 # git-diff-forks
 Show all the forks for an upstream repository that do not have the same commit id as the upstream repository.
 The script only downloads the ```.git``` files enough to do comparisons on the repos themselves.
 IE: It will only do a ```git fetch``` on the repository and it's forks that are listed on the github website.
 This can be added as a git custom command if you add the script to your path.
 Then you can do ```git diff-forks -r name|link-to-github-repo``` instead of just ```./git-diff-forks.py```